 The evaluation team found limited application of the theory of change during CPD design, as a tool for modelling and testing programme capacity to achieve each CPD outcome.
-While the country office revisited the underlying theories of change of change to ensure rigour of the root cause analysis, the evaluation team found that those analyses were not sufficiently incorporated into the CPD results framework.
+While the country office revisited the underlying theories of change to ensure rigour of the root cause analysis, the evaluation team found that those analyses were not sufficiently incorporated into the CPD results framework.
 The theory of change could have guided programme design and the results framework and reinforced synergies between interventions.
 The theory of change approach could also have been used to communicate and agree with the Government and other stakeholders during the formulation of the CPD.
-At the time of the review, the new country office management was reported to have adopted the approach, particularly for developing the programme for the new cycle, facilitating the participation of all staff in a participative manner.
+At the time of the review, the new country office management

-56 UNDP was successful in a call of proposal to the SDGs Funds.
+&lt;sup>56 UNDP was successful in a call of proposal to the SDGs Funds.

-57 E.g. United Nations (2016) Botswana Country Assessment, as well as several problem tree analyses for environment, governance and poverty.
+&lt;sup>57 E.g. United Nations (2016) Botswana Country Assessment, as well as several problem tree analyses for environment, governance and poverty.

-58 E.g. World Bank (2015) Botswana Poverty Assessment, World Bank (2015) Botswana Systematic Country Diagnostic, World Bank (2016) Macro-Poverty Outlook for Botswana.
+&lt;sup>58 E.g. World Bank (2015) Botswana Poverty Assessment, World Bank (2015) Botswana Systematic Country Diagnostic, World Bank (2016) Macro-Poverty Outlook for Botswana.

-59 United Nations (2015) United Nations Development Assistance Framework terminal evaluation and UNDP Botswana country programme, 2010-2014 terminal evaluation
+&lt;sup>59 United Nations (2015) United Nations Development Assistance Framework terminal evaluation and UNDP Botswana country programme, 2010-2014 terminal evaluation

-60 The evaluation couldn't validate this statement as no evidence was provided to support the capitalization of UNDP experience in middle-income countries into the UNSDF.
+&lt;sup>60 The evaluation couldn't validate this statement as no evidence was provided to support the capitalization of UNDP experience in middle-income countries into the UNSDF.
 One interview reported that this was assured by the inclusion in the CPD formulation team of members from other regions.
 The multi-stakeholder team from Addis and New York were deployed to Botswana to guide the theory of change process in 2016.

-61 Two theories of change were accessed for Governance and Poverty as well as three problem tree analyses for Environment, Governance and Poverty.
+&lt;sup>61 Two theories of change were accessed for Governance and Poverty as well as three problem tree analyses for Environment, Governance and Poverty.

-62 A new manager arrived shortly after the CPD endorsement in January 2017.
+&lt;sup>62 A new manager arrived shortly after the CPD endorsement in January 2017.
 At her arrival, it was reported that an indepth review of the proposed CPD was performed to ensure that the UNDP programme addressed pertinent national issues.
 This review process led to the development of the portfolio programme (EDIG) and Governance documents and the inclusion of other critical dimensions not included in the CPD KPIs.
 It resulted in some proposed CPD KPIs being downgraded in importance.